the-turing-way/the-turing-way/personas.md

 # Personas & Pathways

-Personas are character sketches of fictional contributors and users who might do something with the Turing Way.
+Personas are character sketches of fictional contributors and users based on real-world observations and understandings of actual potential.
-Following the [Mozilla Open Leadership training](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/), we created personas for contributors to the Turing Way based on participants in past trainings and events, and have created personas for users based on our target audiences.
+Persona is useful when paired with pathways, which captures how those contributors or users might interact with our project.

-This will help us in our development of the Turing Way community such as through the [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) and [Contributing Guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md).
+In this document, we have created personas for _The Turing Way_ contributors and users based on their engagements with the project as a reader, learner, resource developer, reviewer and maintainer.
 We have also imagined how our personas might interact with our project – the "pathway" they take to get involved and to sustain involvement which comprises a few key phases:

 1. Discovery - How they first hear about the project or group.